marvin-j97/smoltable/README.md

 ## Data model

-Its data model is essentially the same as Bigtable’s, where each row:
+Its data model is essentially the same as Bigtable’s, where:

-- is identified by its row and
+- each row is identified by its row key
+- the table's order is determined by the row key
-- can have arbitrarily many columns
+- a row can have arbitrarily many columns

-Columns are grouped into column families.
+- columns are grouped into column families

 The table is sparse, so unused columns do not count into space usage.
-For each row’s column there may be multiple values sorted by time.
+Each cell value may have multiple values sorted by time.
 Optionally, old versions can then be lazily & automatically deleted.

 In Bigtable, stored values are byte blobs; Smoltable supports multiple data types out of the box: